BauplanLabs/quack-reduce/README.md

 As the number of files increases (as in a typical hive-partitioned data lake), scanning the object storage (in duckdb syntax `parquet_scan('folder/', HIVE_PARTITIONING=1)`) may take much longer than reading single _k_ files directly through ideally _k_ parallel functions, drastically improving query performances.

-To test out this hypothesis, we built a tiny script that compares the same engine across different deployment patterns - local, remote etc. You can run the bechmarks with default values with `make benchmark`.
-The script is minimal and not very configurable, but should be enough to give you a feeling of how the different setups perform compared to each other, and the trade-offs involved (check the code for how it's built, but don't expect much!).
+To test out this hypothesis, we built a script that compares the same engine across different deployment patterns - local, remote etc. You can run the bechmarks with default values with `make benchmark`.
+The script is minimal, but should be enough to give you a feeling of how the different setups perform compared to each other, and the trade-offs involved (check the code for how it's built, but don't expect much!).

-A typical run (ADD VIDEO LINK HERE WITH LOOM) will result in something like the following table (numbers will vary, but the layout should be the same):
+[A typical run](https://www.loom.com/share/18a060b89a6a4f6d814e06ffa2674b13) will result in something like the following table (numbers will vary, but the layout should be the same):

 ![Table benchmarking different architectures.](images/benchmarks.png)

 Please refer to the blogpost for more musings on this opportunity (and the non-trivial associated challenges).

-NOTE: if you have never raised your concurrency limits on AWS lambda, you may need to request through the console for an increase in parallel execution, otherwise AWS will not allowed the scaling out of the function.
+> NOTE: if you have never raised your concurrency limits on AWS lambda, you may need to request through the console for an increase in parallel execution, otherwise AWS will not allowed the scaling out of the function.

+## What's next?

+If you like what you've seen so far, you may wonder what you could do next!
+There's a million ways to improve this design, some of which more obvious than others - as a non-exhaustive list ("left as an excercise to the reader"), this is where we would start:

+* if you always query the same table (say, a view for your dashboard), you may want to leverage the `cold` / `warm` pattern in the lambda code to store the table in memory when cold, and read from there (instead of parquet) when warm;

+* when you move from one file to multiple files, scanning parquet folders is a huge overhead: wouldn't it be nice to know where to look?
+While HIVE partitioning is great, modern table formats (e.g. Iceberg) are even better, so you could think of combine their table scan properties with our serverless engine.
+Performance aside, if you have queried `quack.py`, you know how tedious it is to fully remember the full file name every time: leveraging catalogs like Iceberg, Glue, Nessie etc. would make the experience more "database-like";

+* while we now run the query in memory and return a subset of row from the lambda, this pattern is certainly not perfect: on the one hand, sometime we may wish to write back the result of a query (dbt-style, so to speak); on the other, even if analytics queries are often aggregates, result tables may still grow big (row-wise): writing them to s3 and have the client stream back rows from there may be a nice feature to add!

 ## License

 All the code is released without warranty, "as is" under a MIT License.

-This started a fun week-end project and should be treated with the appropriate sense of humour.
+This started as a fun week-end project and should be treated with the appropriate sense of humour.